CU project controversy: The growth of electrical co-ops

-The CU Powerline Project was initiated by Cooperative Power Association (CPA) of Edina, Minnesota and United Power Association (UPA) of Elk River, Minnesota.
-CPA and UPA were Minnesota electrical generation and transmission associations of a combined total of 34 retail electrical co-ops.
+The CU Powerline Project was initiated by the Cooperative Power Association (CPA) of Edina, Minnesota and the United Power Association (UPA) of Elk River, Minnesota.
+The CPA and UPA were Minnesota electrical generation and transmission associations of a combined total of 34 retail electrical co-ops.
 Retail electrical co-ops developed following the establishment of the Rural Electrification Administration (REA) in 1935 and the Rural Electrification Act in 1936.
 The REA began to distribute loans to groups involved in increasing access to electricity in the rural United States.
 Retail electrical co-ops formed in order to be eligible for the REA's distribution loans.
 Co-ops often combined in federations to purchase power from private utilities or federal agencies.
 Occasionally these co-op associations built their own generating stations.

-Motivation behind the CU Project
+Motivation behind the CU project

-Several factors led UPA and CPA to undertake the CU Project.
-UPA and CPA traditionally purchased most of their power from the Bureau of Reclamation's Garrison Dam on the Missouri River in North Dakota.
-UPA and CPA wanted to curtail their purchase of power to avoid the long term contract commitments.
+Several factors led the UPA and CPA to undertake the CU project.
+The UPA and CPA traditionally purchased most of their power from the Bureau of Reclamation's Garrison Dam on the Missouri River in North Dakota.
+The UPA and CPA wanted to curtail their purchase of power to avoid the long term contract commitments.
 They desired to increase their "control over their energy supplies and costs".
-UPA and CPA predicted that they would not be able to meet the demand of retail co-op members for their electricity.
+The UPA and CPA predicted that they would not be able to meet the demand of retail co-op members for their electricity.
 As a result of the oil crisis of the 1970s, oil prices more than doubled from 1973 to 1978.
-UPA and CPA believed that consumers would switch to electricity as a source of power to avoid high oil prices.
-Demand for the electricity provided by UPA and CPA was already growing and UPA and CPA predicted that this growth would continue at the same rate.
-A 1972 study of the CU Project's feasibility predicted that UPA and CPA would face a "projected power generation deficit of 665 megawatts by 1978".
-As well, UPA and CPA needed the CU Project to meet their agreements with the Mid-continent Area Power Pool (MAPP), an association of twenty-eight utilities serving seven states in the Midwest.
-In order to join MAPP, UPA and CPA had to sign an agreement that obligated them to "power pool" or maintain a 15% surplus of power for sale to the other members of MAPP.
+The UPA and CPA believed that consumers would switch to electricity as a source of power to avoid high oil prices.
+Demand for the electricity provided by the UPA and CPA was already growing and the UPA and CPA predicted that this growth would continue at the same rate.
+A 1972 study of the CU project's feasibility predicted that the UPA and CPA would face a "projected power generation deficit of 665 megawatts by 1978".
+As well, the UPA and CPA needed the CU project to meet their agreements with the Mid-continent Area Power Pool (MAPP), an association of twenty-eight utilities serving seven states in the Midwest.
+In order to join the MAPP, the UPA and CPA had to sign an agreement that obligated them to "power pool" or maintain a 15% surplus of power for sale to the other members of the MAPP.